jorendorff/talks/algebraic-data-types/adts.md

 and if you're in computer science academia, this word is nothing but appealing.

-The notion of "algebras", plural, being a thing in computing, is not something I'm going to completely explain in the next 30 seconds.
+Mathematicians love algebras.
-But in broad strokes, the idea is this.
+In broad strokes, the idea is this.
-An "algebra" is when have three things:
+An "algebra" is when you have three things:

 1. You have some set of conceptual **things** to do algebra with, like say the real numbers.